BBC (sexual slang)

 Big black cock, usually shortened to BBC, is a sexual slang term and a genre of ethnic pornography that focuses on black men with large penises.
 The term is often used in both straight and gay pornography.

 Description

 The designation refers to the stereotype of black men having large penises, and has been described by some critics as portraying black men as animalistic and aggressive.
-The trope is typically invoked in the promotion of pornography featuring a black male performer and a female performer.
+The trope is typically invoked in the promotion of pornography featuring a black male performer and a female performer, although homosexual examples are sometimes promoted on social media, most notably through content associated with the Indonesian "Jomok" subculture, which revolves around recontextualising pornographic clips featuring gay black men to appear more humorous.

 The stereotype appears in gay, bisexual, and straight media, with the "BBC" acronym also being "ubiquitous among gay men on dating sites, in pornography, and in other gay sexual spaces.
 Its use extends beyond penis size itself to encompass a number of sexual traits that would establish Black men as prized sexual partners.
 It often includes specific mention of dominance, aggressiveness, and submission of the White partner," according to sexuality studies scholar Logan D. Trevon.
 The term also appears in connection with cuckoldry fetishism.